vierstralab/motif-clustering/README.md

 python2 hierarchical.py tomtom/tomtom.all.txt tomtom
 ```

 This script performs hierarchical clustering (distance: correlation, complete linkage) and provides an output of cluster assignments at a range of tree heights (0.5-1).
+Below is a heatmap representation of motifs clustered by simililarity and clusters identified cutting the dendrogram at height 0.7.

 ![Clustered heatmap cut at height 0.7](tomtom/height.0.70/heatmap.png)